Arthur-Milchior/anki-enhance-main-window/counts.md

 ### review due
-Number of cards which have already been seen and are due today (even if it's greater than the maximal number of cards the configuration allows to see for this deck)
+Number of cards which have already been seen and are due today (even if it's greater than the maximum number of cards the configuration allows to see for this deck).

 ### unseen
 Number of cards which have never graduated and are not in learning.